vyavasthita/indian-insurance/README.md

     email_address, string(60), indexed, unique, not null
     reason, string(100), null

-# Highligts
-- App is deployed live on https://indian-insurance.onrender.com/user/register
+## Best Practices followed
-- Gunicorn production web server is used.
+01. Production web server gunicorn
+02. Normalized DB Schema
-- Python Logging is done for Console and File.
+03. Python Logging - Console and File
+04. Hashing of generated password
+05. Use of exception handling
+06. Proper HTTP status codes
+07. Doc string added for all modules and methods
+08. Type annotations are added for all methods.
+09. Docker with docker compose used.
+Both Sqlite and production db mysql is used.
+10. Use of environment variables.
-- Unit tests implemented.
-Coverage is 42%.
+11. Unit tests with coverage report
-- Password is randomly generated and hashed before inserting into database.
-- Functions and method type annotations is written wherever possible.
-- Docstrings added.
-- While inserting data to multiple tables during sign up, sqlalchemy transaction is used.
-So either all records are inserted or none.
-- Email verification expiration time is configurable.
+12. Detailed README file.
+13. Proper git commit messages.
+Every commit is done post completing a functionality.
+14. Pep8 naming convention for modules, classes, methods, functions and variables.
-- Comments were added wherever possible.
+15. Comments added wherever required.
-- If any exception occurred while connecting to DB then 500 status code with message will be returned to client.
-- I have added some HTML pages with Flask-Form package.
-Though it was not necessory, i just added for testing purpose.
-- I have used SqlAlchemy DB session transaction using context manager to do rollback when multiple commits happen and if one or more fails.
+16. Use of sqlalchemy transaction for rollback if failure.
+17. Use of Makefile to each in using the application.
+18. Manual steps are minimal while testing the app.
+19. Proper directory and file structure of source code.
-- All import statements are declared in order.
+20. Import statements are in order.
-    Also similiar modules are imported in order.
-    Python core -> flask -> flask third party -> application modules
+    - Python core -> flask -> flask third party -> application modules

+    Also related modules are imported in order.

+# Extras Done
+1. App is deployed live on https://indian-insurance.onrender.com/api/user/register
+2. An blacklist url is provided

 # Validations Done
 1. Not a Json Format